Dallas Cowboys: AT&T Stadium

-AT&T Stadium, previously named Cowboys Stadium, is a domed stadium with a retractable roof in Arlington.
-After failed negotiations to build a new stadium on the site of the Cotton Bowl, Jerry Jones, along with the city of Arlington, Texas, a suburb of Fort Worth, funded the stadium at a cost of $1.3 billion.
-The stadium is located in Tarrant County, the first time the Cowboys has called a stadium home outside of Dallas County.
+AT&T Stadium, previously named Cowboys Stadium, is a domed stadium with a retractable roof in Arlington, Texas.
+After failed negotiations to build a new stadium on the site of the Cotton Bowl, Jerry Jones, along with the city of Arlington, funded the stadium at a cost of $1.3 billion.
+The stadium is located in Tarrant County, Texas, the first time the Cowboys has called a stadium home outside of Dallas County.
 It was completed on May 29, 2009, and seats 80,000, but is expandable to seat up to 100,000.
 AT&T Stadium is among the largest domed stadiums in the world.

 A highlight of AT&T Stadium is its gigantic, center-hung high-definition television screen, at one point the largest in the world.
 The 160 by 72 ft, 11520 ft2 scoreboard surpassed the 8736 ft2 screen that opened in 2009 at the renovated Kauffman Stadium in Kansas City as the world's largest.
 In 2011, Charlotte Motor Speedway unveiled its plans for a new HDTV screen larger than the one in AT&T Stadium; that larger screen has since been completed.

 At the debut pre-season game of Cowboys Stadium, a punt by Tennessee Titans kicker, A. J. Trapasso, hit the 2,100 in. screen above the field.
 The punt deflected and was ruled in-play until Titans coach Jeff Fisher informed the officials that the punt struck the scoreboard.
 (Many believe Trapasso was trying to hit the suspended scoreboard, based on replays and the angle of the kick.)
 The scoreboard is, however, within the regulation of the NFL guidelines – hanging approximately five feet above the minimum height.
 No punts hit the scoreboard during the entire 2009 regular season during an actual game.
 Also, on August 22, 2009, the day after AJ Trapasso hit the screen, many fans touring the facility noted that half of the field was removed with large cranes re-positioning the screen.
 According to some fans, a tour guide explained that Jerry Jones invited a few professional soccer players to drop kick soccer balls to try to hit the screen.
 Once he observed them hitting it consistently he had the screen moved up another 10 feet.

 The first regular season home game of the 2009 season was against the New York Giants.
 A league record-setting 105,121 fans showed up to fill Cowboys Stadium for the game before which the traditional "blue star" at the 50-yard line was unveiled for the first time; however, the Cowboys lost in the final seconds, 33–31.

 The Cowboys got their first regular-season home win on September 28, 2009.
 They beat the Carolina Panthers 21–7 with 90,588 in attendance.
 The game was televised on ESPN's Monday Night Football and marked a record 42nd win for the Cowboys on Monday Night Football.

 On July 25, 2013, the Cowboys announced that AT&T would be taking over the rights to the name of the stadium.